 Which doesn’t make sense as it already has got quite a good service which has enough sale-ability.

 VPNs are built for security and anonymity, but very rarely does a provider appear which is willing to put its service to the ultimate test i.e. an independent security audit by a third party, renowned security firm.

-SurfShark is one such upcoming VPN that has been gaining much credibility in recent times for its stellar performance, but now, it has gone even further by putting its service through an independent security audit, the results of which were nothing short of excellent.
+Surfshark is one such VPN that has been gaining much credibility in recent times for its stellar performance.
+It has gone even further to prove the reliability of its overall security by putting its service through an independent security audit.

-SurfShark aced the assessment, conducted in November 2018, with nothing being found except for two minor vulnerabilities that were marked “low severity”.
+Surfshark aced the limited assessment, conducted in November 2018, with nothing being found except for two minor vulnerabilities that were marked “low severity”.